cjgronlund/project-rome/project-rome-docs/user-activities/android/how-to-guides/user-activities-android.md

 ## Update an existing User Activity

-If you have an existing activity and wish to update its information (in the event of a new engagement, changed page, and so on), you can do so by using a **UserActivitySession**.
+If you have an existing Activity and wish to update its information (in the event of a new engagement, changed page, and so on), you can do so by using a **UserActivitySession**.

 ```Java
 private UserActivitySession mActivitySession;